viglesiasce/EucaLobo/README.md

 EucaLobo is an application for managing Eucalyptus resources with a simple and easy to use client-side UI.

-This project is a fork of ElasticWolf with URLs replaced to point at a Eucalyptus install.
+This project is a fork of EucaLobo with URLs replaced to point at a Eucalyptus install.

 In addition, it integrates well with the AWS command line tools such that the user can easily configure both EucaLobo and the CLI to work together.

 ## Setting up for Eucalyptus

-   * To download the ElasticWolf project from the GitHub repository:
+   * To download the EucaLobo project from the GitHub repository:

          git clone https://github.com/viglesiasce/EucaLobo